Everything PR News

 The top eight organizations account for the majority of citation share in faith-based philanthropy retrieval.
 The 380,000-plus faith 501(c)(3) organizations operating in the United States — most below the $5M revenue threshold — are absent from the synthesized answer entirely.

-Donor research migration to AI is happening fast, and the mid-tier faith nonprofit is the category most exposed to it.
-Smaller organizations with strong programs and weak digital infrastructure are likely to consolidate, fail, or invest in AI visibility over the next 24 months.
+Donor research migration to the engines is happening fast, and the mid-tier faith nonprofit is the category most exposed to it.
+Smaller organizations with strong programs and weak digital infrastructure are likely to consolidate, fail, or invest in citation visibility over the next 24 months.

 Rank